ClickSend/integration-sqs/README.md

     <img width="450" alt="Queue URL" src="https://user-images.githubusercontent.com/66475561/147174170-2c18276c-3c73-42c2-8b74-360cc7c97903.png">

-    Insert your region and the content of message body:
+    Insert your region and change the from, to, and message content.
+Check comments in the file for more details:

     <img width="450" alt="Region" src="https://user-images.githubusercontent.com/66475561/146704604-e3057a4c-100a-49f3-9a74-4edc75d80598.png">